What Do We Do?

-One day he came over to meet my older brother, who wasn’t home at the time, I was home alone, everyone else was out, my mum and dad were still at work.
-So I let him in the house and told him he could wait inside as my brother had only gone to the local shops.
-He agreed and came in the house, I told him he could help himself to some food and drink in the kitchen.
-I then started to walk upstairs and he asked me where I was going, I told him I had homework to do and went in to my bedroom.
-Five minutes later he came upstairs in to my bedroom, I was a little surprised to see him in my room because he has never come in to my bedroom before, but I didn’t think much more about it.
+One day he came over to meet my brother, but my brother wasn't home at the time, I was home alone, everyone else was out, my mum and dad were still at work.
+I let him in the house, I told him he could wait inside as my brother had only gone to the local shops.

 “Risk factors” are any circumstances that may increase youths’ likelihood of engaging in risky behaviors.
 Conversely, “protective factors” are any circumstances that promote healthy youth behaviors and decrease the chance that youth will engage in risky behaviors.